DataPhilly/projects/COC.md

 - Disruptive behavior during presentations or events
 - Inappropriate physical contact or unwelcome sexual attention
 - Offensive comments or jokes
-- Invasion of privacy, including taking photos or recordings without consent
 - Theft or attempted theft
 - Violation of the host venue's policies